carlohamalainen/carlohamalainen.github.io/_posts/2013-11-13-tic-tac-toe-and-haskell-type-classes.md

 > Recently I set a task, predicted how difficult it would be, then was astonished to find that it appears to be _significantly more difficult than I had originally predicted_.
 I’m still not sure what is going on here, however, I think there are some lessons to be taken.

-Personally, I would have found the tic-tac-toe exercise easy if was prefaced with &#8220;Haskell’s type classes can enforce the permissible transitions of a finite state system.&#8221; But most tutorials on type classes use fairly benign examples like adding an Eq instance for a new Color class.
+Personally, I would have found the tic-tac-toe exercise easy if was prefaced with "Haskell’s type classes can enforce the permissible transitions of a finite state system."
+But most tutorials on type classes use fairly benign examples like adding an Eq instance for a new Color class.
 It’s a novel idea to deliberately _not_ provide an instance for a certain class to stop an end-user of an API from making certain transitions in a state diagram.
 It’s novel to even think of encoding a state diagram using a language’s type system, especially after spending years working with languages with relatively weak type systems.

 * * *